 - While it is always the goal to standardize and document all processes, as companies are being integrated it takes a while to not only standardize but also document.

 - Generally, we have global processes documented.
 There can be regional variations (which are also documented as part of the ‘global’ documentation).
 There can also be variations on how to perform the process depending on the service line within shared services.

 Having standardized systems and processes can be a significant factor in reducing complexity and achieving lower costs and higher levels of quality.
 The good news is that most Peeriosity member companies with global operations have been successful at documenting key processes globally, with many who have documented all processes globally.
-The positive impact from having a global process design can extend well beyond benefits to Shared Services, by providing a consistent look and feel to processes for external customers as well as internal customers and employees as they work between geographic regions or different lines of business.
+The positive impact of having a global process design can extend well beyond benefits to Shared Services, by providing a consistent look and feel to processes for external customers as well as internal customers and employees as they work between geographic regions or different lines of business.